 All our kids are more than happy to curl up in the living room with a cup of hot chocolate and a plate of cookies.
 You’ll cover the extra subjects, enjoy time with your family, and make beautiful memories in the process.

-Another advantage to reading aloud to your kids is that it allows you to combine them.
+Another advantage of reading aloud to your kids is that it allows you to combine them.
 All your kids can curl up in the living room to listen to the book.

 Then supplement with notebook pages to record the children’s narrations when you finish.
 Older kids can write down their own while you write down your younger children’s narrations.

-Nature Study is an awesome way to add science into the elementary years.
+Nature Study is an awesome way to add science to the elementary years.